JmThrCreator/easy-notice-board/README.md

 ## Compatibility

-Tested for Windows 10 and Ubuntu Linux; docx files can only be converted on windows systems with Microsoft Word installed.
+Tested for Windows 10; docx files can only be converted on Windows systems with Microsoft Word installed.
-Tested with python versions 3.8.8, 3.8.10, 3.9.5 and 3.9.7.
-Tested for Chrome, Edge and Firefox.

 ## Issues